 In a nutshell, a property survey is a professional service provided and delivered by an experienced and qualified surveyor that included inspecting the condition of the property, highlighting any defects of the property and any structural damage.
 It is an important way for buyers to find out whether or not the property is a good investment.
 It can be assumed that for the seller, a survey can be a nerve-wracking thing.
 Waiting for the surveyor can be a rather daunting process.
 In order to make it easier for you and help you ensure a quick and smooth process, here are some tips for you on how to prepare properly for a survey of your property.

 As a seller, you would like to know and understand the different types of house survey and also how these house survey types are all different from a valuation inspection of the property.
 Each of the main types of survey is different from the rest and can be used for a variety of property types.

 Valuation Report – A valuation report is not a survey and it is important when you are buying a property with the aid of a mortgage lender.
 A valuation report focuses on noting the overall condition of a property and any obvious defects.
 Based on that, the report provides an accurate valuation of the property.

 Condition Report, level one – Normally, this type of survey is almost not used anymore as it is assumed that a survey is usually for new build homes.

 Homebuyers Survey, level two – One of the most common survey types for modern houses.
-This type of survey is dedicated to detecting visible and suspected defects, including damp, rot, other structural problems, many more common concerns for home buyers.
+This type of survey is dedicated to detecting visible and suspected defects, including damp, rot, and other structural problems, and many more common concerns for home buyers.

 Building Survey, level three – The building survey is the most detailed of them all.
 This type of survey is also sometimes called a full-structural survey and it is very thorough and detailed in its scope and reporting.